PEKennedy/NLP-Cuneiform/README.md

     - docker run -p 8888:8888 imagename

 ## Usage
+- Prior to running the dataset must be unzipped, its located in the dataset folder, and is called Model.zip
 - To run the baseline and benchmark classifiers, create a `/Predictions` folder, and use `./classify.sh` then `./score.sh`.
 This will build and score all the baseline and benchmark classifiers.
 The Powershell files are equivalent to the bash files.
 - To train or score a specific benchmark or baseline, check classify_benchmark.py for the parameters, and the shell files for examples of the commands themselves.